icyJoseph/react-zero-to-beginner/09-tooling/README.md

 All of the code we write, has to ultimately, be put together, so that a browser can understand how to run our application.

 That's what these tools do.
-They make sure that all of our code hiearchy is respected.
+They make sure that all of our code hierarchy is respected.

 Babel/TypeScript would output files that browsers can understand, but there's nothing to glue everything together.